 Notes

-- This recipe makes a lot of sauce because, quite frankly, I like a lot of sauce, especially if I'm serving the chicken over mashed potatoes, pasta, or rice.
+- This recipe makes a lot of sauce because, quite frankly, I like a lot of sauce, especially if I'm serving the chicken over mashed potatoes or fettuccine.

-- But if you'd like to start off with a thicker sauce, simply reduce the cream, stock in the Marsala to half a cup each.
+- But if you'd like to start off with a thicker sauce, simply reduce the cream and stock in the Marsala to half a cup each.

 - It might be worth getting a bottle of Marsala to keep on hand.
 Because this wine is fortified, is has a longer shelf life, making it ideal for storage and cooking.
 After opening, Marsala wine will usually maintain its best quality for about 4 months or longer.